lienebriede/habit-react/README.md

 <details>
 <summary>
-View the list of User Stories categorized by User Story prioritization:</summary>
+View the list of User Stories categorized by MoSCoW prioritization:</summary>

 ### Must Have